 12 But what I am doing, I will certainly7 continue to do, in order to cut off every opportunity from those who are looking for a way to be considered our equals in the things8 they boast about.
 13 For such men are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 14 And no wonder!
 For Satan himself transforms himself into an angel of light; 15 therefore it is no great surprise9 if his servants also transform themselves into servants of righteousness—whose final end will be according to their deeds.

 16 I will say it again: Let no one think me a fool.
-But if you do, at least receive me as a fool, so I too may boast a little.
-17 (What I’m about to speak in this boastful confidence I do not speak according to the Lord, but rather as one who speaks like a fool.)10 18 Seeing that many boast according to the flesh, I will do so as well.
+But if you do, at least receive me as a fool, so that I too may boast a little.
+17 (What I am about to speak in this boastful confidence, I do not speak according to the Lord, but rather as one who speaks like a fool.)10 18 Seeing that many boast according to the flesh, I will do so as well.
 19 For you—wise as you are—gladly put up with fools!
 20 For if someone brings you into bondage, if someone devours you, if someone takes advantage of you, if someone exalts himself, if someone slaps you in the face, you actually put up with it!
 21 Though it be to our disgrace, I confess that we were too weak for that!

 Suffering for Christ

 30 If I must boast, I will boast about the things that display my weakness.
-31 The God and Father of the Lord Jesus, who is blessed forever, knows I am not lying: 32 In Damascus the governor under king Aretas was guarding the city of the Damascenes with a garrison, trying to arrest me; 33 but I was let down in a basket through a window in the wall, and so escaped from his hands.
+31 The God and Father of the Lord Jesus, who is blessed forever, knows I am not lying: 32 In Damascus, the governor under king Aretas was guarding the city of the Damascenes with a garrison, trying to arrest me; 33 but I was let down in a basket through a window in the wall, and so escaped from his hands.